 What kind of Milk is Best to use in Kefir?

 If you have access to good raw milk, that would be the best milk to use.
-Raw milk contains a lot more good bacteria than pastuerized milk, so you will get a better kefir using raw milk.
+Raw milk contains a lot more good bacteria than pasteurized milk, so you will get a better kefir using raw milk.
+That’s what we use a lot of the time.

 If you buy milk from the store, you want to avoid using ultra-pasteurized milk.
-Check the label on the milk you’re buying at trying to buy Grade A VAT pasteurized/homogenized if possible.
-Sometimes the label will say “lightly pasteruzied” or something along those lines.
+Check the label on the milk you’re buying and try to buy Grade A VAT pasteurized/non-homogenized if possible.
+This means the milk was pasteurized at a lower temperature, and the fat was not separated from the top.
+We like it this way!

-Also, I have heard that kefir grains love goats milk.
-This is what we primarily use because our local grocery store sells lightly pasteurized local goats milk.
-Its a thick and rich milk that makes great kefir for smoothies!
+Also, I have heard that kefir grains love raw goat milk.
+It’s a thick and rich milk that makes great kefir for smoothies!

 Always buy local, grass-fed milk if you can.
 See this post for some tips on finding local farmers near you.